idkfelix/year12/Maths/Data Analysis.md

 \end{align}$$
 ## Mean, Median & Mode
 - **Mean**
-	- Average of all numbers in a data
+	- Average of all numbers in sample
 	- Sensitive to outliers making it represent the centre of accurately
-	- Mean is used to measure the centre of data in any situation
+	- Mean is used to samples measure the centre in any situation
 	- $$\frac{\sum x}{n}=\hspace{0.2cm}\stackrel{-}{x}$$
 - **Mode**
-	- Most common value in data
+	- Most common value in sample
 	- Found by ordering data and identifying the most re-recurring value
 - **Median**
-	- Middle value of data
+	- Middle value of sample
-	- Median is used to measure the centre of data if it is symmetrical (no skew)
+	- Median is used to measure samples the centre if it is symmetrical (no skew)
 	- Also represented as $Q2$
 	- $$\begin{align*}
 	\frac{n+1}{2}^{th} &= Median\\
 	 n &= count
 	\end{align*}$$
-	- When $n$ is even the Median is the average of the numbers $+/-0.5$
+	- When $n$ is even the Median is the average of the $+/-0.5^{th}$ elements
 	- If $n$ is odd $n$ is ignored from the $IQR$ calculation
 ## Quartiles, Interquartile Range ($IQR$) & Fences
 - **Quartiles**
 	- $Q_1$ represents the $25^{th}$ percentile
-		- Median of the data's lower half
+		- Median of the samples lower half
 		- $$ \frac{count+1}{4}^{th} = Q_1 $$
 	- $Q_3$ represents the $75^{th}$ percentile
-		- Median of the data's upper half
+		- Median of the samples upper half
 		- $$ \frac{count+1}{4 \cdot 3}^{th} = Q_3 $$
 - **Interquartile Range ($IQR$)**
 	- $IQR$ is the range between $Q_1$ and $Q_3$